pjgunadi/docker-omnibus/README.md

 You can start the stack using docker-compose and provided docker-compose.yml file.
 This starts up single Object Server named AGG and a WebGUI instance.

 ## Manual Build Image:
-cd <path to DockerFile of docker-omnibus-8.1>
-docker build -t omnibus-8.1 .
-cd <path to DockerFile of docker-webgui-8.1>
-docker build -t noi-webgui-8.1 .
+change directory to DockerFile of docker-omnibus-8.1 docker build -t omnibus-8.1 . change directory to DockerFile of docker-webgui-8.1 docker build -t noi-webgui-8.1 .

 ## Manual run containers: